mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 ## Margins and padding

 Have you added padding to your sections?
 The page can look cramped if you let the sections follow immediately after each other.
+Try using the web developer tools to adjust padding.
+Start with `100px` and go up or down as you think looks best, then transfer that value back into your stylesheet.

->**Tip** - Derren prefers to set margins to zero and adjust padding.
+>**Tip** - often web developers set margins to zero and adjust padding.
 This keeps things simpler.

-Remember to keep text away from edges.
-Text running up against borders/edges is hard to read.
+Remember to keep text away from any edges: the screen, the boxes that make up your webpage, borders... text running up against borders/edges is hard to read.

 ## CSS file order